jgyates/genmon/README.md

 ## Testing
 This software was written by one person with full time access to one generator.
 The primary model used for testing and development is a liquid cooled model with an evolution controller.
 The software was written with every intention of working on liquid and air-cooled models with the Evolution or Nexus controller however the author has not tested all scenarios.
-Testing has been performed with both Evoluiton and Nexus Controllers (air cooled and liquid cooled) with helop of the community, however not all firmware versions and models have been tested.
+Testing has been performed with both Evolution and Nexus Controllers (air cooled and liquid cooled) with help of the community, however not all firmware versions and models have been tested.

 In an effort to expand compatibility and functionality, from time to time I may use the [issue tracker](https://github.com/jgyates/genmon/issues) of this project to request input from people using the software.
 This input will will allow greater compatibility and new features to be added.